 Before you begin.
-For quidance related to the purpose of Form W-9, see Purpose of Form, below.
+For guidance related to the purpose of Form W-9, see Purpose of Form, below.
 Name of entity/individual.
 An entry is required.
 (For a sole proprietor or disregarded entity, enter the owner's name on line 1, and enter the business/disregarded entity's name on line 2.)
-Business name/disregarded entity name, if different from above. ω.
+Public Company Accounting Oversight Board 2 Business name/disregarded entity name, if different from above. ε.
 3a Check the appropriate box for federal tax classification of the entity/individual whose name is entered on line 1.
-Check 4 Exemptions (codes apply only to See Specific Instructions on page only one of the following seven boxes. certain entities, not individuals; see instructions on page 3): ☐ C corporation S corporation Partnership Individual/sole proprietor LLC.
+Check 4 Exemptions (codes apply only to See Specific Instructions on page only one of the following seven boxes. certain entities, not individuals; see instructions on page 3): Individual/sole proprietor C corporation S corporation Partnership LLC.
 Enter the tax classification (C = C corporation, S = S corporation, P = Partnership) Exempt payee code (if any) Print or type.
 Note: Check the "LLC" box above and, in the entry space, enter the appropriate code (C, S, or P) for the tax Exemption from Foreign Account Tax classification of the LLC, unless it is a disregarded entity.
 A disregarded entity should instead check the appropriate box for the tax classification of its owner.
-Compliance Act (FATCA) reporting code (if any) Other (see instructions) 3b If on line 3a you checked "Partnership" or "Trust/estate," or checked "LLC" and entered "P" as its tax classification, (Applies to accounts maintained and you are providing this form to a partnership, trust, or estate in which you have an ownership interest, check outside the United States.) this box if you have any foreign partners, owners, or beneficiaries.
-See instructions . . . . . .
-Address (number, street, and apt. or suite no.).
+Compliance Act (FATCA) reporting code (if any) ✓ Other (see instructions) 501(c)3 3b If on line 3a you checked "Partnership" or "Trust/estate," or checked "LLC" and entered "P" as its tax classification, (Applies to accounts maintained and you are providing this form to a partnership, trust, or estate in which you have an ownership interest, check outside the United States.) this box if you have any foreign partners, owners, or beneficiaries.
+See instructions Address (number, street, and apt. or suite no.).
 See instructions.
-Requester's name and address (optional) 6 City, state, and ZIP code 7 List account number(s) here (optional) Part I Taxpaver Identification Number (TIN) Social security number Enter your TIN in the appropriate box.
+Requester's name and address (optional) 1600 K Street NW 6 City, state, and ZIP code Washington, DC 20006 7 List account number(s) here (optional) Taxpayer Identification Number (TIN) Part I Social security number Enter your TIN in the appropriate box.
 The TIN provided must match the name given on line 1 to avoid backup withholding.
 For individuals, this is generally your social security number (SSN).
 However, for a resident alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
 For other entities, it is your employer identification number (EIN).
 If you do not have a number, see How to get a TIN, later.
 Employer identification number Note: If the account is in more than one name, see the instructions for line 1.
-See also What Name and Number To Give the Requester for guidelines on whose number to enter.
-Part II Certification Under penalties of perjury, I certify that: 1.
+See also What Name and 7 5 Number To Give the Requester for guidelines on whose number to enter.
+7 6 3 0 3 0 Part II Certification Under penalties of perjury, I certify that: 1.
 The number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issued to me); and 2.
 I am not subject to backup withholding because (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue Service (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) the IRS has notified me that I am